OscarDS/pymemdyn/manual/pymemdyn-manual.md

 5. To make sure that your GROMACS installation is understood by **PyMemDyn** you will need to specify the path to where GROMACS is installed in your system.
-To do this you will need to edit the settings.py file with any text editor (“vi” and “emacs” are common options in the unix environment).
-Make sure that only one line is uncommented, looking like: GROMACS\_PATH = /opt/gromacs-2021/bin Provided that in your case gromacs is installed in /opt.
-The program will prepend this line to the binaries names, so calling “/opt/gromacs-2021/bin/gmx should point to that binary.
+To do this you will need to edit the settings.py file with any text editor ("vi" and "emac" are common options in the unix environment).
+Make sure that only one line is uncommented, looking like: GROMACS_PATH = /opt/gromacs-2021/bin Provided that in your case gromacs is installed in /opt.
+The program will prepend this line to the binaries names, so calling â€œ/opt/gromacs-2021/bin/gmx should point to that binary.

 6. Similarly, in that file you specify which queuing system you are using.
-We will assume that you will use Slurm�, but you can use any of the possible options by uncommenting the one that best suits your system.
+We will assume that you will use "Slurm", but you can use any of the possible options by uncommenting the one that best suits your system.